OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 ### entityForm

-The entityForm Component renders a Form composed by other Components inside a page.
+The entityForm is a functional Component that can be used to handle a data of a modeled Entity.

-A common scenario for this component is to show a Form to create/edit records.
+It provides properties that handle the read, create, update, delete and destroy operations for a entity instance.

+Child components must be included to show data and execute operations.

 - Properties: